 Having recognized the importance of these findings, we have intentionally included numerous activities and interventions into Equinox programming that focus on the improvement of the physical health of the boys we serve.
-Shortly following admission, our students complete a fitness and nutritional assessment.
-With the information gained, our boys work with staff to develop personal physical fitness and nutrition goals.

 Fitness & Recreation for More Engaged and Active Minds

 Teenagers are Picky Eaters

 Understanding the relationship between increased physical health and mental health, we offer substantial opportunities for our students to physically engage in active and exciting ways while receiving encouragement each step of the way.